IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

    determine what counts as admissible code in that language.
 It determines which characters may be used in the source, and also how these characters may be assembled to constitute a program.
-Attempting to run a program that doesn’t follow these rules will result in a syntax error.
+Attempting to run a program that doesn't follow these rules will result in a syntax error.

-2. The **semantics** of a programming language concerns the meaning of the various parts of that language’s code.
+2. The **semantics** of a programming language concerns the meaning of the various parts of that language's code.

-In this lesson we will give a general overview of Hoon’s syntax.
+In this lesson we will give a general overview of Hoon's syntax.
 By the end of it, you should be familiar with all the basic elements of Hoon code.